astriaorg/docs/docs/overview/components/conductor.md

 There is an additional verification step needed: since the conductor doesn’t pull an entire block’s data, there needs to be consensus over what rollup IDs were sequenced in a sequencer block.
-It’s possible that a sequencer node doesn’t advertise that a rollup ID was included (i.e. by not posting it to DA).
+It’s possible that a sequencer node doesn’t advertise that a rollup ID was included (i.e. by not posting it to the data availability layer).
 Then, the conductor would think that it simply had no sequenced data in a certain block when it actually did.

 This is fixed by having a commitment to all the rollup IDs sequenced inside each sequencer block, which is checked and voted on by every validator.
 Then, the